1984 Pacific typhoon season: Typhoon Agnes (Undang)

 This system began as an area of convection along the equator on October 28.
 Moving northwest, the system developed.
 On November 1, the system became a tropical depression and then strengthened into a tropical storm.
 The storm turned west-northwest due to a broad ridge to its north.
 Intensifying into a typhoon, Agnes became an intense typhoon as it approached the Philippines.
 Two months after Typhoon Ike hit the central Philippines, 140 mph Typhoon Agnes struck just south of Borongan on November 4.
 It crossed the islands and briefly weakened.
 Strengthening began as it moved through the South China Sea.
 It hit Quy Nhon, Vietnam as a 115 mph typhoon on November 7.
+Typhoon Agnes is considered the strongest in 55 years to hit Nghĩa Bình province [vi].
+The lowest atmospheric pressure recorded in Quy Nhơn during the typhoon, adjusted to sea level was 984.0 hPa.
 Once onshore, Anges weakened rapidly before dissipating on November 8.

 Across the Philippines, Agnes wrought catastrophic damage.
 A total of 201,014 homes were destroyed and another 163,506 were damaged, with losses amounting to 1.9 billion pesos (US$96.6 million).
 At least 895 people perished in the storm while 275 others were reported missing.
 Another 2,526 people were injured by the storm.
 Altogether, approximately 1.9 million people were affected by the typhoon.
 Extensive damage also took place in Vietnam where at least 134 people were killed.
 At least 30,000 homes were destroyed and another 120,000 were flooded or damaged.